Carlrsl/sp500-volatility-forecasting/README.md

 ## 🎯 Modeling Objective

-The goal is to predict the future volatility of the market over a two-week horizon, using only information available at the time of prediction ($t$).
+The goal is to predict the future volatility of the market over a two-week horizon, using only information available at the time of prediction.

 ### The Target Variable ($Y$)
 The target is the **10-day Realized Volatility**, computed as the rolling standard deviation of daily log-returns: